Thanks for Re:Dishing and for participating in the Re:Dish Reusables Program!

 Products that are damaged or do not meet Re:Dish’s rigorous standards are immediately pulled out of circulation and pelletized to be upcycled into other products

 Plus, Re:Dish’s warewashing facilities have an optimized environmental footprints for maximum efficiencies, using environmentally-friendly but powerful chemicals and processes that reduce water and energy usage.
+To learn more about our process, watch our video.

 How important is it really to return Re:Dish reusables to the appropriate bin after use?